lumeland/blog/posts/lume-1.18.0-release-notes.md

 version of `lightningcss` and bundle the code.
 In fact, as of Lume 1.18 the plugin **bundles the CSS code by default**.

-If you want to disable the bundler and only transform the code, just add a `includes: false` option in the _config file:
+If you want to disable the bundler and only transform the code (back to the previous behavior), just add a `includes: false` option in the _config file:

 ```js
 import lume from "lume/mod.ts";